Configure the Admin Workstation Post-Install and Create Backups¶

 The installation process blocks direct access to each of these assets, and sets

-up Authenticated Tor Hidden Services (ATHS) to provide authenticated access
+up authenticated onion services to provide authenticated access

 instead.
-Authenticated Tor Hidden Services share the benefits of Tor Hidden
+Authenticated onion services share the benefits of regular onion services,

-auth-cookie in the Tor documentation) that is generated during the hidden
+auth-cookie in the Tor documentation) that is generated during the onion

 service setup process.